Updated Mar 01, 2026

 For Android, generate an APK or App Bundle using Android Studio.
 Ensure that all OData service destinations are registered in the SAP Mobile Service cockpit, and configure your authentication method (such as Basic, OAuth2, or SAML) to align with your SAP backend setup.

 Prepare device-specific screenshots for Apple submissions and finalize your Bundle ID before uploading to App Store Connect, as it cannot be changed later.
-If your app is targeting EU markets, ensure it complies with GDPR regulations.
+If your app is targeting EU markets, ensure it complies with GDPR and other privacy regulations.
 Similarly, apps handling payments must meet PCI compliance standards.

 Monitoring and Updating Your App